xoxzo/help.xoxzo.com/content/EZSMS: SMS Delivery Service/SMS API/can-ezsms-send-to-the-phone-on-roaming-en.md

 Date: 2016-09-14 14:37
 Slug: can-i-verify-a-number-via-the-lookup-api
 Lang: en
-Category: EZSMS:SMS delivery service/SMS API
+Category: EZSMS: SMS delivery service/SMS API

 The Lookup API identifies which carrier a certain number belongs too.
 It does not guarantee that the number can and will receive SMS messages.